canonical/vanilla-framework/templates/docs/patterns/suru.md

 View example of the main 25/75 Suru component
 </a></div>

-## Main 50/50
+### Main suru 50/50

-Use `.p-suru--50/50` to create a hero section with the main 50/50 Suru background.
-Suru component provides the necessary hero padding, background colour and the Suru image.
+Use `.p-suru--50/50` to create a hero section with the main 50/50 suru background.
+Suru component provides the necessary hero padding, background colour and the suru image.

 <div class="embedded-example"><a href="/docs/examples/patterns/suru/50-50" class="js-example">
 View example of the main 50/50 Suru component
 </a></div>

-## Standalone
+### Standalone main suru

-If needed, Suru can be used as a standalone component.
+If needed, suru can be used as a standalone component.
 This is useful when you need to create a visual separation between two sections of content.

 <div class="embedded-example"><a href="/docs/examples/patterns/suru/standalone" class="js-example">
 View example of the default Suru component
+</a></div>

+## Corner suru

+The corner variant of suru provides the background for the hero section of the page.
+We provide two styles of the corner suru (a fan and a pyramid suru), both with two possible placements.

+### Fan suru

+Use `.p-suru--fan-top` or `.p-suru-fan--bottom` to create a hero section with the fan Suru background.
+Suru component provides the necessary hero padding, background colour and the suru image.

+<div class="embedded-example"><a href="/docs/examples/patterns/suru/fan-top" class="js-example">
+View example of the top fan Suru component
+</a></div>

+<div class="embedded-example"><a href="/docs/examples/patterns/suru/fan-bottom" class="js-example">
+View example of the bottom fan Suru component
+</a></div>

+### Pyramid suru

+Use `.p-suru--pyramid-left` or `.p-suru--pyramid-right` to create a hero section with the pyramid suru background.
+Suru component provides the necessary hero padding, background colour and the suru image.

+<div class="embedded-example"><a href="/docs/examples/patterns/suru/fan-top" class="js-example">
+View example of the left pyramid Suru component
+</a></div>

+<div class="embedded-example"><a href="/docs/examples/patterns/suru/fan-bottom" class="js-example">
+View example of the right pyramid Suru component
 </a></div>

 ## Theming